imahdi2006/JavaScript-Project/README.md

 # Validation, Notification, and Popup Project

 ## Introduction
-This project includes three sub-projects for form validation, displaying notifications, and creating popups.
-These projects are implemented using HTML, CSS, and JavaScript.
+This project includes three sub-projects for form validation, displaying notifications, and creating popups and etc. These projects are implemented using HTML, CSS, and JavaScript.

 ## Table of Contents
 1. [Installation](#installation)